 After selecting candidates through simple sorting or through an assessment if there are many candidates for that particular position.
 But if you are doing an online/offline assessment make sure that everything is communicated to the candidates with ample time to prep and travel.
 Also, the assessment platform should be easy to use and perform well.

-So after selecting candidates comes the interview process, for that one needs to schedule it first.
-Many employers face an uphill task of properly scheduling or intimating the candidates early on.
+So after selecting candidates comes the interview process, and for that one needs to schedule first.
+Many employers face the uphill task of properly scheduling or intimating the candidates early on.
 Imagine you are hiring to fill a lot of vacancies, hundreds of positions.
 Then if you do the assessment in stages and plan to conduct the interviews after all assessment is finished might be stupid and a waste of time.
 Conducting or scheduling interviews soon after the selection will help you to lessen the hiring time, keep those candidates locked in your company and avoid any other delays or issues of keeping the candidates waiting for long.

 So always communicate to the candidates well in advance about the interview schedule so that they can change the date or time of the interview if they have any inconvenience.
-This will also help the employers reduce the chance of a no-show.
+This will also help employers reduce the chance of a no-show.

-If you are directly reaching out to candidates after a quick shortlisting, it will be better to reach out to the candidates within a few days of applying as to keep this application fresh in their minds.
+If you are directly reaching out to candidates after a quick shortlisting, it will be better to reach out to the candidates within a few days of applying to keep this application fresh in their minds.
 Communicate with them through email or calls or through SMS and keep them updated on the interview schedule.